 A simple example using Ibex .NET from C#

-This example shows how to call Ibex from a C# program and create a PDF file
+This example shows how to call Ibex from a C# program and create a PDF file from XML and XSL files.

-In this example we use an XML file containing the data we want to get into the PDF file, and
+In this example we use an XML file containing the data we want to get into the PDF file, and and XSL stylesheet which transforms the XML into the FO syntax which Ibex understands.

 The XML used in this example contains text held in one or more paragraph elements.
 It looks like this: